-1. Drawings and Other Documents to be Submitted [See Guidance]

-- (1) At a Registration Survey, it is to be ascertained that the strength and construction of the cargo handling appliances comply with the Rules based on the drawings and documents submitted to the Society.
-In this case, the applicant is to submit the relevant drawings and documents out of listed in (2), (3) and (4) below. - (2) The relevant drawings and documents listed in the following (A) through (K) are to be submitted for approval for cargo handling appliances to be newly constructed; - (A) General arrangement of cargo gears and cargo ramps

-- (B) Construction drawings of cargo gears and cargo ramps(including the dimensions of structural members, specifications of materials and joint details) - (C) Drawings of cargo fittings(including the dimensions, specifications of materials and the fixing methods of these fittings with structural members or hull structure) - (D) Arrangement of loose gears(including rigging arrangement) - (E) List of loose gears(showing the construction, dimensions, materials and locations.
-For those in compliance with the well-known code or standard, the type symbol may be used in place of dimensions and materials) - (F) Construction drawings of driving gears - (G) Power system diagram - (H) Drawings of operation and control mechanism - (I) Drawings of safety devices - (J) Drawings of protective devices - (K) Other drawings and documents as deemed necessary by the Society - (3) The relevant drawings and documents listed in the following (A) through (F) are to be submitted for reference for cargo handling appliances to be newly constructed; (2019) - (A) Specifications for cargo gears and cargo ramps - (B) Calculation sheets or check sheets relevant to drawings and documents for approval specified in (2) above - (C) Operation manual for cargo gears and cargo ramps - (D) Procedures of non-destructive testing - (E) Procedures of Load tests - (F) Other drawings and documents as deemed necessary by the Society - (4) At a Registration Survey of cargo handling appliances not built under Survey, the drawings and data to be submitted for the cargo handling appliances are to be same as specified in (2) and (3) above.
+- (1) Drawings and Other Documents to be Submitted [See Guidance] - (A) At a Registration Survey, it is to be ascertained that the strength and construction of the cargo handling appliances comply with the Rules based on the drawings and documents submitted to the Society.
+In this case, the applicant is to submit the relevant drawings and documents listed in (B), (C) and (D) below. - (B) The relevant drawings and documents listed in the following (a) through (k) are to be submitted for approval for cargo handling appliances to be newly constructed; - (a) General arrangement of lifting appliances - (b) Construction drawings of lifting appliances (including the dimensions of structural members, specifications of materials, and joint details) - (c) Drawings of cargo fittings(including the dimensions, specifications of materials and the fixing methods of these fittings with structural members or hull structure) - (d) Arrangement of loose gears(including rigging arrangement) - (e) List of loose gears(showing the construction, dimensions, materials and locations.
+For those in compliance with the well-known code or standard, the type symbol may be used in place of dimensions and materials) - (f) Construction drawings of driving gears - (g) Power system diagram - (h) Drawings of operation and control mechanism - (i) Drawings of safety devices - (j) Drawings of protective devices - (k) Other drawings and documents as deemed necessary by the Society - (C) The relevant drawings and documents listed in the following (a) through (f) are to be submitted for reference for cargo handling appliances to be newly constructed; (2019) - (a) Specifications for lifting appliances - (b) Calculation sheets or check sheets relevant to drawings and documents for approval specified in (B) above - (c) Operation manual for lifting appliances - (d) Procedures for non-destructive testing - (e) Procedures for Load tests - (f) Other drawings and documents as deemed necessary by the Society - (D) At a Registration Survey of cargo handling appliances not built under Survey, the drawings and data to be submitted for the cargo handling appliances are to be same as specified in (B) and (C) above.
 However, some of these drawings and documents may be omitted submitting the past survey records and certificates if deemed appropriate by the Society.
 (2022)